corey01201/IntroCompPhysics/README.md

-PHYS 256: Computational Physics
+PHYS 441: Introduction to Computational Physics
 ===============================

-A set of Jupyter notebooks that constitute an active-learning or self-directed curriculum for UVM Physics 256: Computational Physics.
+A set of Jupyter notebooks that constitute an active-learning or self-directed curriculum for Introduction to Computational Physics.

 The main focus of this course will be to provide an introduction to modern numerical techniques with the goal of either simulating or solving real